 Paint retailers are valuable program partners because they are located throughout the state, are often centrally located in cities and towns, are open five or more days per week, and have staff familiar with paint products and how to handle them safely.
 In addition, their customers are likely to have some leftover paint and often ask store staff for advice on what to do with it.
 Retailer participation as a paint drop-off site is voluntary.
+PaintCare will work with any retailer to become a drop-off site that meets PaintCare's criteria; where it is cost-effective and mutually agreeable.
 Retailers are not compensated for being a drop-off site.